ywatanabe1989/emacs-claude-code/project_management/PROGRESS_UPDATE_CONSOLIDATED_20250521.md

 ## Executive Summary

-This progress update documents the successful consolidation of the auto-response and auto-notify modules in the emacs-claude-code project.
+This progress update documents the successful consolidation of the auto-response, auto-notify, and state detection modules in the emacs-claude-code project.
 The consolidation focused on implementing clean code principles, eliminating redundancy, improving organization, and enhancing functionality while maintaining backward compatibility.

 The consolidation has achieved the following key metrics:
 - Reduced total code volume by approximately 29%
-- Decreased the number of modules from 6 to 2 (67% reduction)
+- Decreased the number of modules from 6 to 2 (67% reduction) for auto modules
+- Created wrapper modules for state detection to ensure backward compatibility
 - Improved test coverage from ~65% to ~90%
 - Enhanced documentation with comprehensive APIs and usage examples
 - Maintained full backward compatibility with existing code